Frontiers Media: History

 The first journal published was Frontiers in Neuroscience, which opened for submission as a beta version in 2007.
 In 2010, Frontiers launched a series of another 11 journals in medicine and science.
 In February 2012, the Frontiers Research Network was launched, a social networking platform for researchers, intended to disseminate the open access articles published in the Frontiers journals, and to provide related conferences, blogs, news, video lectures and job postings.

 In February 2013, the Nature Publishing Group (NPG) (now Nature Research) acquired a controlling interest in Frontiers Media, however collaboration between the Nature Publishing Group and Frontiers ended in 2015.

 Frontiers for Young Minds was launched in November 2013 during the Annual Meeting of the Society for Neuroscience in collaboration with NPG as a web-based science journal that involves young people in the review of scientific articles with the help of scientists who act as mentors.

 In early September 2014, Frontiers received the ALPSP Gold Award for Innovation in Publishing from the Association of Learned and Professional Society Publishers.

 In October 2015, Frontiers (in collaboration with NPG) launched Loop, a research network that is open to be integrated into any publisher's or academic organization's website, and Loop soon included a collaboration with ORCID to link and synchronize researcher profile information.
 The Technical University of Madrid was the first university to link their Loop profile to their institutional website.

 In 2019, Frontiers joined the Initiative for Open Citations.

 In May 2020, Frontiers Media launched its Artificial Intelligence Review Assistant software to external editors.
 The software helps identify conflicts of interest and plagiarism, assesses manuscript and peer review quality, and recommends editors and reviewers, although the software does not flag all forms of conflict of interest, such as undisclosed funding sources or affiliations.

 In 2022, a group of publishers including Frontiers Media joined the International Association of Scientific, Technical, and Medical Publishers' STM Integrity Hub, an initiative to provide publishers with tools to combat journal article submissions with integrity issues from research paper mills.

 List of journals

 The Frontiers journals use open peer review, where the names of reviewers of accepted articles are made public.

-In February 2016, the series contained 54 journals, a number that grew to more than 80 by 2020.
+In February 2016, the company published 54 journals, a number that grew to over 230 journals by 2024.
 The collection of all the journals in the series is sometimes considered a megajournal, as is the BioMed Central series.
 Some journals, such as Frontiers in Human Neuroscience or Frontiers in Microbiology are considered megajournals on their own.
-The journals published by Frontiers are:
+Some journals published by Frontiers are: